SergiyStoyan/CliverRoutines/README.md

 ## [More details...](https://sergeystoyan.github.io/CliverRoutines/#1)

-To see live examples, refer to CliverRoutinesExample project.
+To see live usage examples, refer to CliverRoutinesExample project.
 Also review my C# projects in github.